ashishkumar822/Jetson-SLAM/README.md

 	3. Run stereo_kaistvio for KAIST-VIO Benchmark
 	4. Run stereo_live for live images from a Stereo-Rig.
 Please customize the "stereo_live_config.yaml" file for your stereo rig.

+### Image Masks
+	Jetson-SLAM expects one mask for monocular/RGBD while two masks for stereo configuration.
+There are two mask path for each left and right image in the yaml file.
+Only non-zero regions in the mask shall be used to detect and extract keypoints.
+These masks are helpful when the camera is mounted on a structure and some part of the structure is always present in the camera field of view.
+Manytimes, this leads to static keypoints on the structure visible in the camera which degrades SLAM's accuracy because these points never moves w.r.t. camera.

+If such requirement is not needed, one can simply create a white image of size equal to the RGB/grayscale image size that would be supplied into Jetson-SLAM.

+e.g. If your RGB/grayscale image size is 240x240, simply create a mask of size 240x240 and supply the path to the yaml file.
+IF you need to hide some regions of the image, you can choose linux tool such as "GIMP" or any software of your choice.

 ### License